chutter/FilterZone/README.md

 remove.node.labels: strips trees of node labels if downstream analyses give you trouble (not recommended)
 ```

-7) Finally, the concatenated gene tree dataset can be provided to the astralRunner function, which runs ASTRAL-III for each concatenated set of gene trees from each filtered dataset in the "filtered-genetrees-concatenated" folder.
+7) To run the new filtered sets of gene trees through ASTRAL-III efficiently, the AstralPlane package function astralRunner can be used on a folder of concateanted gene trees. the concatenated gene tree dataset can be provided to the astralRunner function, which runs ASTRAL-III for each concatenated set of gene trees from each filtered dataset in the "filtered-genetrees-concatenated" folder.
 Each summary species tree is saved in the output.dir.

 ```r
 #Estimated run time: hours, depending on how many filters selected